Infectious bronchitis virus

 Infectious bronchitis virus (IBV) is a highly infectious, single-stranded, enveloped, RNA virus belonging to the Coronavirus family.
 IBV causes infectious bronchitis (IB) in chickens, targeting the respiratory and urogenital tract.
 Infection initially takes place via the respiratory tract, where it replicates and produces lesions in the epithelial cells.
 Depending on the virus strain, it may also cause damage to the kidney, gonads (oviduct, testes), and alimentary tract (esophagus, proventriculus, duodenum, jejunum, bursa of Fabricius, cecal tonsils, rectum, and cloaca).

-At present, for the commercial poultry industry, live attenuated vaccines are widely used for the prevention and control of IB.
+Control: At present, for the commercial poultry industry, live attenuated vaccines are widely used for the prevention and control of IB.
 However, due to extensive genetic diversity of IBV strains, the vaccines are becoming increasingly inefficient, with poor cross-protection effects among different serotypes of vaccines.

 Transmission: IBV is transmitted to chickens through inhalation or direct contact with infected chickens, contaminated equipment, environment, human handlers or fomites.

 Survival in the environment: Outdoors, IBV can survive up to 12 days in the spring and 56 days in the winter.

 Incubation period: IBV has a short incubation period and the virus spreads rapidly in the flock.
 Susceptible birds develop signs within 24-48 hours.

 Treatment: Although IBV is highly transmissible, most birds will recover with supportive treatment.